Fishhma/de-vendor/README.md

 # de-vendor
 Auto reject all those long cookie banners called "Vendor Preferences".
 Without this browser extension I would spent several minutes on those preferences.
+Other available extension don't work every time - that is the reason why I made my own browser extension.

 ## Usage
 1. Download it.